AWhetter/pathseq/doc/source/format.rst

       file.1001-1005<UDIM>_1001-1010#.exr

-An inter-range separator MUST NOT contain a valid :ref:`range string <range_string_format>`, or by definition it would itself be a range.
+An inter-range separator MUST NOT contain a valid :ref:`range string <range_string_format>`, or by definition it would itself be part of the ranges.

 An inter-range separator MUST NOT end with a "``-``" or digit, otherwise there is no clear end to the separator and the start of the next range.
+Similarly, an inter-range separator MUST NOT start with a digit, or a "``.``" and digits, otherwise there is no clear end of the previous range and start to the separator.

 Suffixes